Table of Contents

 To prevent the comments section from blowing up with whether you can drop the dumbbell bumpers or not, here's my opinion.
 I have no problem dropping them from waist height.
 However, I would not advise dropping them from any higher than that.
 There's no issue with the bumpers and handle taking the impact, but due to their size, they will land unevenly and fly all over the place.
-If you don't believe me, you can watch me drop from overhead here:

 The Rogue Dumbbell Bumpers are more than simply a cool toy; they're useful and real piece of training equipment.
 If you do CrossFit, these are perfect for most movements involving a dumbbell, and if you own a training facility, these are sure to increase excitement in workouts (which does matter.)